If you have a question we haven't already answered, click here.

 Does the library have places where I could hold a meeting or have study sessions?

-The Main Library has five meeting rooms that are available for Cambridge-based not-for-profit community groups.
+The Main Library has four meeting rooms that are available for Cambridge-based not-for-profit community groups.

 There is other meeting room space available at the Central Square and O'Neill branches.